mariomui/obsidianmd-templates/+macros/+updates/macro-for-bumping-content-and-title-semver-of-macro-MUID-181,nb.-MUID-184,ver.-v0.0.2.md

 // afv.editor.replaceRange("## 10-Boo", {ch: 0, line: 27}, {ch: 12, line: 27})
 _%>
 <%_* /**
+* .
+	* Change title to more easily understand the purpose of the macro.
+	* Remove Interim
 * v0.0.2 *2025-05-06*
 	* Also rename the file to the new updated bumped version.
 It is necessary to disable and then renable automover during this process.
 	* Rename private header to meta heading endpoints